 What is life insurance?

-Term life insurance is a highly popular type of insurance policy which pays out an agreed sum if you die within an agreed period (the term).
+Term life insurance is a highly popular type of insurance policy that pays out an agreed sum if you die within an agreed period (the term).

 The cost of life insurance is usually quoted as a monthly payment, known as the premium.
 If you fail to keep up with the premiums, the policy will become void and you will lose your cover.

 Life insurance policies cover you over a fixed period of time, but you can choose the length of the term when taking out the policy.

 It is also possible to buy whole of life insurance or over 50’s life insurance plans which will cover you for an indefinite period until you die.
 Because these policies are very likely to pay out at some point, they are much more expensive and feel closer to savings accounts than life insurance.
 We’ll cover these later on.

 A simple term life insurance policy example: